 The CC5X compiler can be used inside the MPLAB environment.
-More details is found in 'debug.txt'.
+More details is found in file 'debug.txt'.
 The COD file format for debugging purposes is supported.
-Two modes of source file debugging is available:
+Two modes of source file debugging are available:

 - a) Using the C source file(s). - b) Using the generated assembly file as the source file.
-The format of the assembly file in order to suit the debugging tool.
+The format of the assembly file can be changed in order to suit the debugging tool.
 Take a look at the assembly file options.
 Some suggestions: